 - Heat the Nudo extra virgin olive oil in a large saucepan.
-Add the eggplant chunks in batches until they are nice and golden all over, shaking the pan to make sure they are all covered in oil.
+Add the aubergine chunks in batches until they are nice and golden all over, shaking the pan to make sure they are all covered in oil.
 Cook on a high heat for 4 minutes and then remove with a slotted spoon.

 - Step 2

-- There should still be enough oil left in the saucepan but if it has all been absorbed by the eggplant add another glug.
+- There should still be enough oil left in the saucepan but if it has all been absorbed by the aubergine, add another glug.
 Add the celery and sauté until soft but not coloured, seasoning with salt and pepper.

 - Step 3

-- Then add to this the onion, garlic and two thirds of the parsley until soft keeping them moving and taking care not to let them burn.
+- Then add to this the onion, garlic and two thirds of the parsley and cook until soft keeping them moving and taking care not to let them burn.
 Add the tomatoes and simmer for about 15 minutes stirring from time to time as the tomatoes reduce into a sauce.